Ton2808/PrimeData_DataEngineerIntern/README.md

-The detail of all the file related to the question are in the folder of that question, below is the detail explanation for each question.
+The detail of all the files related to the question are in the folder of that question, below is the detailed explanation for each question.
 ---
-### Note: Look in Q4 in the pdf file we see that the array start from 1 -> n.
-So Q4,Q5,Q6 I will assume that the array start from 1 -> n not 0 -> n - 1.
+### Note: Look in Q4 in the pdf file we see that the array starts from 1 -> n.
+So Q4, Q5, Q6 I will assume that the array starts from 1 -> n not 0 -> n - 1.
 To run Q6 you need to change input.txt as the linked list head.
 ---
 ### Q1
-In this question we want to find the second highest score of athletes, firstly I try to use the ``` MAX``` statement but it only return the maximum score, so I think of the approve using the ``` WHERE``` statement to put in the condition that take the  highest score that is smaller than the maximum score.
+In this question we want to find the second-highest score of athletes, firstly I try to use the ``` MAX``` statement but it only returns the maximum score, so I think of the approve using the ``` WHERE``` statement to put in the condition that takes the highest score that is smaller than the maximum score.
 ```
 SELECT MAX(Score) as second_highest_score
 FROM Performance